Associate Director, Human Resources (Workplace Relations)

-The procedures provide the Vice-Chancellor with the authority to determine whether or not misconduct/serious misconduct has occurred, whether or not to impose disciplinary action and, if so, what that action will be.
+The procedures provide the Vice-Chancellor and President with the authority to determine whether or not misconduct/serious misconduct has occurred, whether or not to impose disciplinary action and, if so, what that action will be.

-Under the procedures, where the allegation(s) is wholly or partly denied by the staff member, or where the staff member has not responded to the allegation(s), the Vice-Chancellor may refer the matter to the Misconduct Investigation Committee for investigation and provision of a report to the Vice-Chancellor.
-Where referral of the matter to the Misconduct Investigation Committee occurs, final determination of the matter remains with the Vice-Chancellor.
+Under the procedures, where the allegation(s) is wholly or partly denied by the staff member, or where the staff member has not responded to the allegation(s), the Vice-Chancellor and President may refer the matter to the Misconduct Investigation Committee for investigation and provision of a report to the Vice-Chancellor and President.
+Where referral of the matter to the Misconduct Investigation Committee occurs, final determination of the matter remains with the Vice-Chancellor and President.

-(a) Any allegation of misconduct or serious misconduct will be considered by the Vice-Chancellor.
-If he/she believes such allegation(s) warrant further investigation, the Vice-Chancellor will:
+(a) Any allegation of misconduct or serious misconduct will be considered by the Vice-Chancellor and President.
+If they believe such allegation(s) warrant further investigation, the Vice-Chancellor and President will:

 However, where suspension without pay occurs:

-(a) If each of the allegation(s) made against the staff member is denied by the staff member, and the Vice-Chancellor is of the view that there has been no misconduct or serious misconduct, he/she will immediately advise the staff member in writing and may, at the request of the staff member, publish the advice in an appropriate manner.
+(a) If each of the allegation(s) made against the staff member is denied by the staff member, and the Vice-Chancellor and President is of the view that there has been no misconduct or serious misconduct, they will immediately advise the staff member in writing and may, at the request of the staff member, publish the advice in an appropriate manner.

-(b) If one or more of the allegation(s) are admitted by the staff member and the Vice-Chancellor is of the view that the conduct constitutes misconduct or serious misconduct, the Vice-Chancellor will advise the staff member in writing of the decision and the operative date and details of the disciplinary action to be taken.
+(b) If one or more of the allegation(s) are admitted by the staff member and the Vice-Chancellor and President is of the view that the conduct constitutes misconduct or serious misconduct, the Vice-Chancellor and President will advise the staff member in writing of the decision and the operative date and details of the disciplinary action to be taken.

-(c) If each of the allegation(s) is wholly or partly denied, or if the staff member has not responded to the allegation(s), the Vice-Chancellor may:
+(c) If each of the allegation(s) is wholly or partly denied, or if the staff member has not responded to the allegation(s), the Vice-Chancellor and President may:

 (a) Where a matter is referred to the Misconduct Investigation Committee for investigation: